SANS Webinar: A Principal Control Engineer’s Perspective on Defending Energy Utilities from IoT/ICS Attacks

 • Eliminating IT/OT security silos and why NOS/SOC integration is required.

-Henry (Hank) Sierk recently retired after a 38-year career with Dominion Energy, a top 5 US energy utility.
+Henry (Hank) Sierk recently retired after a 38-year career in the energy utility industry.
 During that time he was responsible for setting the technical direction for a group of engineers performing control system projects of various types; acting as a subject matter expert regarding industry standards; working to actively maintain an overall corporate strategy to maximize the financial benefits derived from control systems; and addressing the need for control system security.
 He was previously a Power Production Engineer at Pennsylvania Power & Light.
 Hank is a licensed Professional Engineer (PE) in the Commonwealth of Virginia and holds a BSEE from the New Jersey Institute of Technology (NJIT).

 Good afternoon or good morning, wherever you’re located, and welcome to another SANS webinar sponsored by CyberX.
-Today we have Hank Sierk, a Principal Control Engineer with a ton of experience working in an energy utility, one of the top five in the country.
+Today we have Hank Sierk, a Principal Control Engineer with a ton of experience working in an energy utility.
 He’s going to talk about based on his personal experiences just why he chose to strengthen ICS security in his environment and what best practices he’s developed over the years to ensure tight security in that environment.
 And then I’ll pass it on to Hank.
 Hank, it’s all yours.

 Hello everybody.
 It’s a pleasure to be able to share with you.
 I’m going to share a little slide that tells a little bit about my background.
 I’ve been a control system engineer for probably 40 years in the electric utility business.
 While I was doing that, we designed control systems and graphics to retrofit power plants.
 We performed startup and commissioning tune controls.